cloud-security-research/sgx-ra-tls/README-ECDSA.md

 The Dockerfile [Dockerfile.template](Dockerfile.template) documents the software dependencies that must be installed on the system to successfully compile the RA-TLS library and its sample programs.

+To use ECDSA-based attestation an [API token must be acquired](https://api.portal.trustedservices.intel.com/provisioning-certification).
+The registration process will provide a subscription key for the ECDSA-related API endpoints.
+The script [ra_tls_options.c.sh](ra_tls_options.c.sh) generates a C source file with these values.
+Either define the environment variables before building or invoke the script manually before building, i.e., `ECDSA_SUBSCRIPTION_KEY=... bash ra_tls_options.c.sh`.
+See [ra_tls_options.c.sh](ra_tls_options.c.sh) for the specific variable format.

 ## Build

 We provide a [Dockerfile template](Dockerfile.template) to build everything in a container.
 To create the Docker image issue ```make docker-image```.
 Because Graphene by default builds its kernel module, kernel headers are required.
 The make target specializes the template Dockerfile (Dockerfile-ecdsa.template) to include headers for the host's kernel version.